 Outer Fibrous layer – Sclera and Cornea.

-The sclera is the white of the eye, and at the anterior continues as the transparent cornea where light rays pass through to reach the retina.
+The sclera is the white of the eye, covered by a layer of tissue which lines the inside of the eyelids, called the conjunctiva: at the anterior, this continues as the transparent cornea where light rays pass through to reach the retina.

 Middle vascular layer (Uvea) – The Choroid, Ciliary body and Iris.